Atlas7/fungai-blog/_posts/2017-12-11-tensorflow-for-poets.md

                         Mobilenet.
 ```

+If you have read the script, you'd notice that it only accepts images in the JPEG format. i.e. any of these extensions are valid: `['jpg', 'jpeg', 'JPG', 'JPEG']`.
+So beware.

 ### Perform the re-training

 Before doing this, export one more environmental variable. i.e. the root directory of the training images.